shihansheriffesanjo/esanjo-way/content/people-ops/our-recruitment-process.md

 The purpose of the cultural fit is to determine how the candidate would fit in and work with the other team members.
 Would they be able to adapt to the way we work and would they enjoy the way we work?
 Would we enjoy working with them?
 Do they share the same work ethic and values?
 Do they sound like they’d bring something positive to the team and enrich everyone’s working experience?

 If you’re not quite sure the candidate is a match or if they don’t answer in depth, throw in a few more questions just to be sure.
 Remember not everyone likes to talk a lot and this doesn’t mean that they’re not a good fit.
 Everyone is different so be adaptable.
 Some candidates are really excited about what they’ve read and have a lot to say.
-You may find that they’re answering your questions without you even having to ask them!
+You may find that they’re answering your questions before you've even asked them!
 Others may not be not so verbal.
 The idea is to focus on what they’re saying rather than how they’re saying it.

 Don’t forget to ask if the candidate has any questions, comments or suggestions.
 They usually do but if they don’t, it doesn’t mean that they’re not a good fit.